Restrictions which limited the range of sizes that pre-packaged goods could be packed in (with the exception of wines

 You must also allow for weight loss as loaves dry out.
 Loaves displayed for sale must meet their weight targets at all times.

-For more information on the average system of control, see the page in this guide on selling fixed-weight packaged goods.
+For more information on the average system of control, see selling fixed-weight packaged goods.

 Responsibility for compliance with the new rules rests with the person baking or finishing the baking process, not with the person packaging the goods.